Ekhorn/spaced/docs/guides/hosting.md

 > **DigitalOcean**: The following are **not required**: Volumes and Backups.
 You can give the droplet a "project name".
 Additionally you may enable improved metrics monitoring and alerting as it's free.
 >
+> **Google Cloud**: There are tons more options, but recommended is leaving things on the default.
+>
 > **Hetzner**: The following are **not required**: Volumes, Backups, Placement groups, Labels and Cloud Config.
 You can name your VPS server to be called `spaced`.
 >
 > **IONOS**: You can rename your VPS server to be called `spaced` for clarity.

 #### 2.1.7.
 Configuring the VPS

-> Note: Nix requires at least 962MiB of RAM (tested on AWS EC2 [t2.micro](https://aws.amazon.com/ec2/instance-types/)).
-Running `free -h` on [IONOS(de) VPS Linux XS](https://www.ionos.de/server/vps) (with 1GB RAM) only actually shows 873MiB RAM, and ran out of memory during kernel swapping.
+> Note: Nix requires at least 696Mi available RAM (tested on Google Cloud E2 custom).
+Running `free -h` on [IONOS(de) VPS Linux XS](https://www.ionos.de/server/vps) (with 1GB RAM) only actually shows 556Mi available RAM, and ran out of memory during kernel swapping.

 When the VPS is ready, configure it either [manually](deployments/vps/manual.md) or through [Nix](deployments/vps/nix.md).